danielyule/hearthbreaker/readme.md

 To contribute, simply fork the repository, make changes and submit a pull request.

 All pull requests which implement new cards must also include a unit test for those cards.
+In the case where the card has no side effects aside from playing the minion, tests should include another card's effects on it.

 All pull requests will be automatically verified through [travis-ci.org](https://travis-ci.org/danielyule/hearthstone-simulator)